-Factbox: Key dates in the history of tour company Thomas Cook
+Key dates in the history of tour company Thomas Cook

 1865 - Thomas Cook opens his first high-street shop in Fleet Street, London.

-1874 - Thomas Cook launches “Cook’s Circular Note” a precursor of the travelers cheque, in New York.
+1874 - Thomas Cook launches “Cook’s Circular Note” a precursor of the travelers check, in New York.

 1896 - Thomas Cook & Son is appointed Official Passenger Agent for the first modern Olympic Games in Athens.